Finding the Cheapest Car Insurance Companies

 Credit Score Influences Rates

 In most states, insurers use credit-based insurance scores to help determine premiums.
-Drivers with very poor credit (below 523) pay on average $6,254 per year for full coverage, compared to just $1,673 for those with exceptional credit (823+) — a difference of 273%.
-Even drivers with "poor" credit pay roughly 98–105% more than those with excellent credit.
-Improving your credit score is one of the most powerful long-term strategies for reducing insurance costs.
+Drivers with poor credit (below 620) pay an average of $412/month for full coverage — nearly double the rate for drivers with good or excellent credit.
+Improving your credit by even one tier can meaningfully reduce your annual premium, making it one of the most powerful long-term strategies for cutting insurance costs.

 Vehicle Type and Safety Features